gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 It is usually much cheaper than having to buy a new shoe.
 That it is more environmentally friendly is quite obvious.
-It also lets you use a shoe you’ve already broken in for much longer instead of having to break in a new shoe.
+It also lets you use a shoe you’ve already broken in for much longer instead of having to break in a new one.

 And that’s just considering to repair a shoe into the state it was when new.
 Resolers may have many choices of rubber compound and thickness available for you to choose from.
-If you were happy with a shoe, but wished it was a tad grippier at times, you can absolutely have it resoled with a stickier rubber compound.
+If you were happy with a shoe, but wished its harder outsole was a tad grippier, you can absolutely have it resoled with a stickier rubber compound.
 If the shoe itself worked well for you, but it had the manufacturer’s cheap house brand rubber compound on, you can choose to upgrade it with a premium grade rubber.
 The possibilities are (almost) endless.